affluent-bilby-classifieds/fruty_ra-cb-menu/README.md

-Please note: Although I am a seasoned tech guy I am quite a notive as a developer.
+Please note: Although I am a seasoned tech guy I am quite a notice as a developer.
 If you experience issues with this project please try the original at: https://github.com/francoisruty/fruty_react-admin

 I have tried to automate the building of the docker containers by adding .sh scripts and hooks to the docker-compose.yml file.